 Affirm’s In-store Virtual Card allows your sales associates to provide real-time financing to qualified customers without integrating Affirm to your point of sale system.
 A virtual card is a one-time use prepaid debit card (Mastercard) that has a fixed available balance.
 Affirm generates the virtual card with card number, expiration and CVV and merchants process them in their existing card processing system.

 Customers can only use each card once towards the purchase they intended when requesting the loan.
 Virtual cards expire within 24 hours of issue and customers can’t use them at a different merchant.

 Merchants can only authorize and capture up to the original purchase amount.

 - Merchant-defined minimum cart threshold.

-- Merchant-defined APR range (zero percent only, interest-bearing only, or both offerings).
+- Merchant-defined interest settings (i.e., zero percent financing only, interest-bearing only, or both offerings).

 - First payment due to Affirm one month after the merchant issues the first capture against the card on the card network.